iulianstana/catalog-data-chambers/README.md

 ![Code for Romania Logo](https://i.imgur.com/hobixRP.png)

-The project is part of [*Catalog Politic*](https://code4.ro/en/project/catalog-politic/), an online platform that centralizes existing information about persons in public function in Romania.
+The project is part of [*Catalog Politic*](https://code4.ro/en/project/catalog-politic/), an online platform that centralizes existing information about persons in public functions in Romania.

 Here we tackle the problem of gathering the data available on the internet in a semi-structuring form.
 We use Python and Scrapy to crawl and parse the web, after which we dump the data in a MongoDB database.
 Please keep in mind that this project is in a very early stage, and thus some of the features are still experimental.